stogers/personal-website/_pages/my-story.md

 Because I was never allowed to play video games, I developed a love for board games.
 My current favorite is a cooperative game called [Spirit Islands](https://boardgamegeek.com/boardgame/162886/spirit-island).
 I have been part of a D&D campaign that has lasted over two years now, roleplaying a character that slowly has bled over into my actual personality.

 #### Traveling
 My first time flying in an airplane was when I was 18 years old.
 I have now been to over 40 countries.
-My favorite was Thailand because the scuba diving was amazing!
-More tropical islands please.
+Favorite was Thailand and my next up is Scandinavia.